derlangeblonde/priobaer/README.md

 *Hint: the `.dev-linux.env` defines a directory for sqlite db-files ad `./db`.
 Make sure that directory exists if you use the `.env` file*

+# Design & Concepts
+This section documents some of the projets key concepts.

+## Solving Algorithm
+For finding an "optimal" assignments we employ the SMT-Solver Z3.

+We can define the requirements for assignments as artithmetic or boolean constraints (e.g. a participant should be in exactly one course, courses should respect their minimum & maximium capacity).
+We can also define an objective functoin that should be maximized.
+For example we could score each created assignment based on the respective priority and then formulate a function that sums all scores obtained by created assignments.
+Z3 can find a solution for our problem instance so that all constraints are met and the objective function has the maximum possible result.

+In theory this problem in NP-hard, but in practice Z3 will be able to calculate solutions for medium sized instances (N ~= 1000) in acceptable time.

+## Per session database
+This project was designed for the possibility of me actually operating this application.
+This means that it has to be GDPR-compliant.
+Also, since this is a side-project and not my day job, i wanted to keep maintenance effort and responsiblity for customer data to a minimum.
+Therefore I came up with the following concept:

+A user visiting the webpage is assigned as sesssion token (if they do not have one alre

 # Current State of the Project

 Users can already: